Hall's city clerk candidacy put into question

 Sutherland-Hall is opposing Democratic Party candidate and 2nd Ward Alderwoman Stacy Gall.
 The two are vying for the clerk’s post being opened by Anjanita Dumas, the 20-year Republican clerk, who did not seek re-election.

-The three-member electoral board is comprised on Kankakee Mayor Chasity Wells-Armstrong, 7th Ward Alderman Carl Brown and Dumas.
+The three-member electoral board is comprised of Kankakee Mayor Chasity Wells-Armstrong, 7th Ward Alderman Carl Brown and Dumas.

 According to the objection filed with the electoral board by Love through her attorney, Steven Laduzinsky of Chicago, Sutherland-Hall failed to file her nomination papers with the city clerk’s office on or before Feb.
 28.